-The Trust carries out this programme through partnerships with institutions, in particular, the Trust has concentrated on developing the existing partnerships with the Universities of Clyde, Annan and the Almond Institute of Technology.
+The Trust carries out this programme through partnerships with institutions, in particular, the Trust has concentrated on developing the existing partnerships with the Universities of Slough and Taunton and the Wakefield Institute of Technology.

-The CG Scholarships Fund was established from gifts provided by the Grant family.
+The CG Scholarships Fund was established in 2015 from gifts provided by the Grant family.
 The trustees have the power to spend or retain both capital and income and so the fund is classed as expendable endowment.
 The fund's objects are to provide institutions with grants to fund scholarships for postgraduate students having a specific research interest in Alzheimer's disease and related conditions.
 Institutions may use the whole grant in one year (perhaps to fund two students) or may carry all or part of the grant forward to another year.
-The trustees made three awards of these one-off grants in the year to the University of Annan.
+The trustees made three awards of these one-off grants in the year to the University of Taunton.